mrcdebenz7/orion_edge_app/orchestrator_kit/message_standards.md

 Next update: {+30m}
 ```

-### Customer Reply Rules (ALWAYS)
+## Customer Reply Rules (Always)

 - ≤60 words, 1–2 short sentences, plain language.
 - No payment/PII requests.
 Offer **email opt‑in** only.
 - If unknown: “I don’t have that yet.
-Want a quick follow‑up by email?”
+Want a quick follow-up by email?”
 - If degraded: “We’re fixing a hiccup—reply may be delayed.”
 - Tone: helpful, specific, never over‑promise.

-##### PASS/FAIL — message\_standards.md
+## Pass/Fail — message_standards.md

-- PASS if: templates pinned in #proj‑chatbot, length guard in prompts, unknown deferral live, no‑PII rule documented.
-Else FAIL.
+- **PASS** if templates are pinned in `#proj-chatbot`, the length guard lives in prompts, the deferral macro is active, and the no-PII rule is documented.
+Otherwise **FAIL**.